-Plenary, as part of the Grandlinq consortium, is delivering for The Regional Municipality of Waterloo a rapid transit system that will serve residents in Cambridge, Kitchener and Waterloo.
+Plenary, as part of the Grandlinq consortium, has delivered for the Regional Municipality of Waterloo a rapid transit system that will serve residents in Cambridge, Kitchener and Waterloo.

-Stage 1 of the rapid transit system includes 19 kms of tracks, 16 stations and 14 tram sets, on its route from Conestoga Mall in Waterloo to Fairview Park Mall.
-The Project scope also includes 13 Traction Power Substations and the Operations and Maintenance Storage Facility.
+Stage 1 of the rapid transit system includes 19 kilometres of tracks, 16 stations and 14 tram sets, on its route from Conestoga Mall in Waterloo to Fairview Park Mall.
+The Project scope also included 13 Traction Power Substations and the Operations and Maintenance Storage Facility.

 As a result of the favourable interest rate environment at financial close, construction costs were $2.5 million lower than anticipated, and the 30-year financing costs dropped by $11.5 million.

 The ION LRT system became operational on June 21, 2019.

 The Waterloo LRT System will be a dedicated system for passenger use; however, the system uses an existing heavy rail corridor (CN Rail, approximately 4.5km), which will continue to be used periodically by freight trains at night.
 Design and construction of the LRT stop passenger platforms in this area will allow clearance for the larger main line rolling stock.